forgxyz/cs50x/README.md

 # cs50x
-All my CS50x problem sets are in the submit50 repo so this is a copyover of that work from September and October 2019
+All my CS50x problem sets are in the submit50 repo so this is a copyover of that work from September and October 2019.
+Everything has been copied as submitted.

 [Course info available here](https://cs50.harvard.edu/x/2019/)

 ## Projects
 - problem set 0: scratch, no code to copy